alechenninger/blog/posts/fakes.md

 What redundancy there is merely a reflection of the obvious: code relies on other code.
 And by definition that means when we test code, we're (re)testing other code, whether we wrote it or not, all the time.
-By accepting it, you've freed yourself up to reuse an entire application of code rather than replacing it throughout your tests, and know your tests actually reflect reality^[3].
+By accepting it, you've freed yourself up to reuse an entire application of code rather than replacing it throughout your tests, and you know your tests actually reflect reality^[3].

 [brain-on-tidiness]: https://www.cnn.com/style/article/this-is-your-brain-on-tidiness/index.html
 [move-fast-don't-break-things]: https://docs.google.com/presentation/d/15gNk21rjer3xo-b1ZqyQVGebOp_aPvHU3YH7YnOMxtE/edit#slide=id.g437663ce1_53_98